People sometimes ingest too many products that contain acetaminophen and poison themselves.

 In stage 2 (after 24 to 72 hours), nausea, vomiting, and abdominal pain may develop.
 At this stage, blood tests show that the liver is functioning abnormally.

 In stage 3 (after 3 to 4 days), vomiting becomes worse.
 Tests show that the liver is functioning poorly, and jaundice Jaundice in Adults In jaundice, the skin and whites of the eyes look yellow.
 Jaundice occurs when there is too much bilirubin (a yellow pigment) in the blood—a condition called hyperbilirubinemia.
 (See also Overview... read more (yellowing of the eyes and skin) and bleeding develop.
-Sometimes the kidneys fail Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney failure has many possible causes.
-Some lead to a rapid decline in kidney function... read more and the pancreas becomes inflamed (pancreatitis Overview of Pancreatitis Pancreatitis is inflammation of the pancreas.
+Sometimes the kidneys fail Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
+Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney... read more and the pancreas becomes inflamed ( pancreatitis Overview of Pancreatitis Pancreatitis is inflammation of the pancreas.
 The pancreas is a leaf-shaped organ about 5 inches (about 13 centimeters) long.
 It is surrounded by the lower edge of the stomach and the first... read more ).

 In stage 4 (after 5 days), the person either recovers or experiences failure of the liver and often other organs, which may be fatal.